 It’s easy and normal to worry that your child is spending time with people who might put her at risk, or encourage her to engage in risk-taking behaviour.
 Negative stories in the media might add to your concerns.

 You might also worry if you see your child developing enthusiastic connections to a group or philosophy that you don’t know anything about.
-Some of the subcultures might seem strange or even threatening to you.
+Some subcultures might seem strange or even threatening to you.

-Video scenes, trends and fashion
+Video Scenes, trends and fashion